pranav-ganesh/tp/docs/DeveloperGuide.md

 * 2a.
 User request to create a new Database when CMM has no existing database
     * 2a1 CMM will convert the excel file to the correct datatype to be stored inside CMM

-* 2c.
+* 2b.
 User request to create a new Database when CMM has existing database
     * 2c1 CMM exports the current database (UC6)
     * 2c2 CMM clears the current database
     * 2c3 CMM will convert the excel file to the correct datatype to be stored inside CMM

-* 2d.
+* 2c.
 User request to add on to current Database when CMM has existing database
     * 2d1 CMM will convert the excel file to the correct datatype to be stored inside CMM
     * 2d2 CMM adds on to current database

-* 2e.
+* 2d.
 User request to add on to current Database when CMM has no existing database
     * 2e1 CMM will convert the excel file to the correct datatype to be stored inside CMM
     * 2e2 CMM creates new database
     * 2e3 CMM adds on to current database

-* 5a.
+* 4a.
 During import, User uses a file that does not exist
     * 5a1.
 CMM will cancel the transfer
     * 5a2.
 CMM informs the user of the cancellation

-* 6a.
+* 4a.
 During import, User uses a file that does not follow the set format
     * 6a1.
 CMM will cancel the transfer
     * 6a2.
 CMM informs the user of the cancellation